 • Guided imagery or relaxation

-Incorporating some of these practices in your daily life can not only relieve stress but also make you feel a whole lot better physically.
-Mindโ€“body practices remind us that the body is not an obstacle to change.
-It is a guide.
-When women learn to listen inwardly, change becomes less about losing control and more about cultivating a deeper relationship with themselves.
+Using some of these practices every day can reduce stress and help you feel better physically.
+Mind-body practices show us that the body is not a problem but a guide.
+When women learn to listen to themselves, change feels less like losing control and more like building a closer connection with themselves.

 Here are some simple practices that you can start with.
-You donโ€™t need long sessions or special equipment.
+You don’t need long sessions or special equipment.
 You can start small.

 1. Grounding breath (2 minutes)